swaner/HomeGenieTelldusInterface/README.md

     sudo dpkg -–install *.deb

-Done, if you have any sensors to test you can now do so by typing:
+Done, you can now plug in your telldus usb device, if you have any sensors to test you can list the devices by typing:

     tdtool -l